-- 1. satisfy the admission requirements to enter the Ph.D. program - 2. successfully complete four one-term graduate courses beyond the Masters, - 3. pass the Comprehensive Examination to demonstrate breadth of knowledge, - 4. write and defend a detailed thesis proposal, - 5. write and successfully defend a Ph.D. thesis, - 6. satisfy the timeline requirements
+- 1. satisfy the admission requirements to enter the Ph.D. program - 2. successfully complete course requirements, - 3. pass the Comprehensive Examination to demonstrate breadth of knowledge, - 4. write and defend a detailed thesis proposal, - 5. write and successfully defend a Ph.D. thesis, - 6. satisfy the timeline requirements